Welcome to today's edition of the Rush 24-7 podcast.

 I have it on good authority.

-What's causing all of this comes from our official climatologist, Dr. Roy Spencer, University of Alabama Huntsville, UAH.
+And this comes from our official climatologist, Dr. Roy Spencer, University of Alabama, Huntsville, UAH.

 You can count on it.

-Whenever you hear there's an El Nino, you're gonna get mud slides in California, you're gonna get uh colder weather here in the south and southeast, and you're going to get a lot of rain.
+You're going to get colder weather here in the South and Southeast, and you're going to get a lot of rain.

-Uh, and it's just it's it's the exact opposite.
+And it's just, it's the exact opposite.

 Mother Nature can't do anything about that.

-And it's it's just another nail in the coffin of the whole global warming thing, and each, you know, every day like this, where is Al Gore?
+And it's just another nail in the coffin of the whole global warming thing.

 Where is the media asking Al Gore what's going on with this?

-I mean, the IPCC has been destroyed credibility-wise.
+I mean, the IPCC has been destroyed, credibility-wise.

-It doesn't mean that the leftist goons are giving up by any stretch, but nobody's had any curiosity to go out and try to find Al Gore and ask him to explain this or at least comment on it.
+But nobody's had any curiosity to go out and try to find Al Gore and ask him to explain this or at least comment on it.

 Find that fascinating.

-Also, this is this is somewhat um uh rare.
+Also, this is somewhat rare.

 We have an effective bit of humor from the Republican Party.

-Let me hang on, I got the wrong website up here.
+I got the wrong website up here.

 Let's see.

-You can send Valentines to people.
+But it's funny, you can send Valentines to people.

-Uh for example, here's a picture of Obama, and the Valentine is you won't see this Valentine card on C-SPAN.
+For example, here's a picture of Obama, and the Valentine is you won't see this Valentine card on C-SPAN.

 We wish you a happy Valentine's Day in any dialect.

-Rahm Emanuel, happy expletive Valentine's Day.
+Rob Emmanuel, happy expletive Valentine's Day.

-I mean, they're they're an acorn.
+I mean, they're an acorn.

-We have snow plows out all over from Chicago to Washington to New York.
+We have snowplows out all over from Chicago to Washington to New York.

-What is it that's powering these snow plows?
+What is it that's powering these snowplows?

 What is it?

-It's the it's an internal combustion engine.
+It's an internal combustion engine.

-And of course, it's either diesel or gasoline powering these snowblowers and the snow plows.
+And of course, it's either diesel or gasoline powering these snowblowers and the snowplows.

-I I think we all need to have a good laugh here at the expense of the environmentalist wacko communists in New York and Washington, Baltimore, Philadelphia, every other snowpacked town or city whose houses are equipped with Ed Beckley Jr.
+I think we all need to have a good laugh here at the expense of the environmentalist wacko communists in New York and Washington, Baltimore, Philadelphia.

 Their own technology could not get them to the grocery store during a situation like this.